zhjb7/LightningCast/README.md

 #### (1) Binder Service `LightningcastService`

 The Binder API created by the `LightningcastService` includes a method called `getCastDeviceSize`, which is used by **AudioTrack**.
 Other APIs are used by **LightningCast-SystemUI** and **LightningCast-Settings**.
-After receiving a call from **LightningCast-SystemUI** or **LightningCast-Settings**, the server composes a JSON message and stores it in a MessageQueue to avoid blocking the UI.
+After receiving a call from **LightningCast-SystemUI** or **LightningCast-Settings**, the server composes a JSON message and stores it in a MessageQueue to avoid blocking the SystemUI or Settings.

 #### (2) MessageConsumer Thread

 This thread sequentially processes each message in the MessageQueue.
-These messages include operations for retrieving and setting LightningCast device properties, selecting or deselecting devices, and setting the device’s volume or mute state.
+These messages include operations for retrieving and setting LightningCast device properties, selecting or deselecting devices, and adjusting the device’s volume or mute state.

 #### (3) QueryMDNS Thread